steoo/Netflix-TV/README.md

 ##Build instructions
 In the meantime that we don't have a build.sh yet, these is the build routine;

+1 - Clone or download the repository

-1 - `npm install` to install the whole depencies ( especially `dev` ones )
+2 - `npm install` to install the whole depencies ( especially `dev` ones )

-2 - `gulp build-inject` as long as we do not have a `default` task yet and the `injectPlay` is not ES6 yet.
+3 - `gulp build-inject` (as long as we do not have a `default` task yet and the `src/injectPlay.js` is not ES6 yet.)

-3 - Load the extension as "not a package"
+4 - Load the extension as unpacked ( https://developer.chrome.com/extensions/getstarted#unpacked )

 ##License